Skip to main content

 HIGH PREVALENCE

-Wheat is a primary ingredient in many traditional dishes, including bread, baursaki (fried dough), and beshbarmak (boiled meat with noodles).
+Wheat is a base ingredient in much of the traditional food, including bread, baursaki (fried dough), and beshbarmak (boiled meat with noodles).

 COMMONLY FOUND IN: